EricMFink/ProfessionalResponsibility/_rules/NC_RPC_Section3.md

 ---

-# RULE 3.1 MERITORIOUS CLAIMS AND CONTENTIONS
+# Rule 3.1 — Meritorious Claims and Contentions

 A lawyer shall not bring or defend a proceeding, or assert or controvert an issue therein, unless there is a basis in law and fact for doing so that is not frivolous, which includes a good faith argument for an extension, modification or reversal of existing law.
 A lawyer for the defendant in a criminal proceeding, or the respondent in a proceeding that could result in incarceration, may nevertheless so defend the proceeding as to require that every element of the case be established.